Starting with the basics, this JDBC tutorial explains components, architecture, and types of drivers in Java Database Connectivity (JDBC):

 What Is JDBC

-In most of the Java applications, there is always a need to interact with databases to retrieve, manipulate, and process the data.
+In most Java applications, there is always a need to interact with databases to retrieve, manipulate, and process the data.
 For this purpose, Java JDBC has been introduced.

 JDBC is the commonly used short form for Java Database Connectivity.
 By using JDBC, we can interact with different types of Relational Databases such as Oracle, MySQL, MS Access, etc.

 Before JDBC, ODBC API was introduced to connect and perform operations with the database.
-ODBC uses an ODBC driver which is platform-dependent because it was written in C programming language.
-JDBC API is written in Java language, is platform-independent and makes Java platform-independent itself.
+ODBC uses an ODBC driver which is platform-dependent because it was written in the C programming language.
+JDBC API is written in Java language, is platform-independent, and makes Java platform-independent itself.

 Below diagram shows the basic flow of JDBC: